cdk-patterns/serverless/the-alexa-skill/README.md

 # The Alexa Skill

-This deploys a CDK stack that produces an Alexa Skill backed by a Lambda Function.
+This is a CDK Pattern to deploy an Alexa Skill backed by a Lambda Function and a DynamoDB Table.

 | Author        | Link           |
 | ------------- | ------------- |